 U.S. College Counseling

-Universities our AFS graduates are presently attending include: Bates College, Berea College, Gannon University, Juniata College, McNeese State University, Middlebury College, Princeton University, Rhodes College, University of Richmond, Sewanee: The University of the South, Smith College, St. Lawrence University, University of Tampa, and Worcester Polytechnic Institute (WPI).
+Universities our AFS graduates have attended, or are presently attending, include: Barry University, Bates College, Berea College, Brown University, Bowdoin College, Davidson College, Franklin & Marshall College, Gannon University, Haverford College, Hobart and William Smith Colleges, Juniata College, Kalamazoo College, Lawrence University, McNeese State University, Middlebury College, Mt.
+Holyoke College, Quinnipiac University, Pomona College, Princeton University, Rhodes College, University of Richmond, Sewanee: The University of the South, Skidmore College, Smith College, St. Lawrence University, University of Tampa, Union College, Vanderbilt University, Viterbo University, Warren Wilson College, Worcester Polytechnic Institute (WPI), and Yale University.

 The College Counseling Office collaborates with AFS English Departments and the Library to provide support and resources to students who need extra training with skills that also benefit class work, including: time management, study skills, essay writing, presentation skills, etc.

 The College Counseling Office assists students in the identification of and application to summer programs which are held on U.S. college campuses or private schools and focus on STEM, leadership, agriculture, and ESL instruction.
 Students attending these programs are immersed in American culture and improve their English skills, all while sampling the American educational system before deciding to attend an undergraduate institution for study.
 These summer programs enrich students’ academic profiles, exposing them to the rigor of college level courses and the expectations of U.S. college professors, while making meaningful connections with an international student body.